 - Field 33 – The creditor can include any other terms and conditions here if they wish.

-- Section 34 – The debtor will need to sign their name (red highlight), print their name, and write the date (mm/dd/yyyy) they signed the agreement.
+- Section 34 – The debtor will need to sign their name (red highlight), print their name, and enter the date (mm/dd/yyyy) they signed the agreement.

 - Section 35 – If a co-signer will be involved, they will need to complete the same steps listed in Section 34.